ARQz1947/Retail-Store-Data-Analysis/README.md

 ## Insights
 ### Profit Growth & Trends
 - The store gathered around $300K in profits over the years with total sales of $2.3 million.
-- Year 2023 was the best year for the business.
-It showed highest profit growth rate of 32%.
-However, it rapidly declined the very next year 2024 and settled for 14%.
+The year 2023 was the best year for the business as it had its highest profit growth rate of 32%.
+However, it rapidly declined the very next year and settled at 14%.
-- West and East regions remains the most profitable of them all.
-Collectively contributing a total of 69% to overall profit.
+- West and East regions remain the most profitable of them all.
+Collectively contributing a total of 69% to overall profits.
-- Discounts tend to increase sales but business took big hit on profits for its discounts.
-The average profit per order for discounted products is -$6.5 and $66.3 for products sold at original price.
-- Business has shown highest profits in Q4 of each year, probably because of holiday season and festivities.
-Weaker returns are seen at the start of each year i.e. Q1.
+- Business has shown the highest profits in Q4 of each year, probably because of the holiday season and festivities.
+Weaker returns are seen at the start of each year, i.e., Q1.
 - There are clear cases of high sales but low profits with some sub-categories.
-Tables are showing high sales, ranking at 4 but are in loss with negative profit.
-Machines also show good sales (rank 6) but have very low profits (rank 13).
+Tables are showing high sales, ranking at number four (4) out of 17 sub-categories but are in loss with negative profit.
+Machines also show good sales (rank # 6) but have very low profits (rank 13).
+- Discounts tend to increase sales, but the business took a big hit on profits from its discounts.
+The average profit per order for discounted products is -$6.5 and $66.3 for products sold at the original price.
 ### Customer Growth & Retention
 - New customer growth rate is declining steadily year-over-year.
 There is a slight recovery in new customer growth in 2023 (0.93%) than 2022 (-14.5%).
-Business can consider improving their marketing strategy and conversion rate
+The business can consider improving its marketing strategy and conversion rate.
-- Business has also seen decline in repeat customer rate (more than 1 order per year), consistently over the years.
+- Business has also seen a decline in repeat customer rate (more than 1 order per year), consistently over the years.
 It declined from 31% in 2021 to 60% in 2024.
-It could be customer dissatisfaction, lack of re-engagement strategies, or increased competition.
+It could be customer dissatisfaction, lack of re-engagement strategies, or increased competition. <i> Repeat customer: Customers with more than 1 order a year.
 - Business has not introduced incentive program for customers.
 It can use various KPIs such as customer with the most sales or profit per quarter or year.
 - Business can also introduce loyalty program to customers who are frequently buying annually.
 Many customers bought more than once a year.
 Such incentive based programs form a sense of relationship between the business and the customer. <i> add result set of customers who bought more than twice a year</i>
 ### Order